golang/dep/README.md

 ### Choices

 These choices represent many of the ways that `gps`-based tools could substantively differ from each other.

-In general, these are things on which reasonable people could, or have, disagreed as to how tooling should work.
+Some of these are choices designed to encompass all options for topics on which reasonable people have disagreed.
+Others are simply important controls that no general library could know _a priori_.

 * How to store manifest and lock information (file(s)? a db?)
 * Which of the other package managers to interoperate with